Ambogo2/Predictive-modelling/README.md

 In particular, all patients here are females at least 21 years old of Pima Indian heritage 2 The dataset includes several features (independent variables).
 It has only one target variable (Outcome) indicating whether a patient has diabetes (1 for positive, 0 for negative).
+The dataset consists of 768 rows and 9 columns

 ### Features